lee1jaden/cse320/README.md

 # Assumptions
 - No two writers can modify the variable at the same time.
 They may not make their edits in the order they come in, but the shared data should be protected.
+- Writers that arrive will not have priority over readers that are already waiting.